 In the future, we plan to go further by reporting more information that helps us and our stakeholders understand our performance.

 Sustainability is also helping us shape our culture for the better.
-Our ‘Yes Check’ was introduced five years ago, and continues to be used to guide decision making across the businesses.
+Our ‘Yes Check’ was introduced six years ago, and continues to be used to guide decision making across the businesses.
 Our employee volunteering and fundraising partnerships continue to make a difference for the communities we serve, help to restore colleague pride in RBS, and build trust in the organisation.

 Kirsty Britz, Director of Sustainable Banking